Explore other majors & minors

 Here are three examples of the experiences and opportunities you have as a music major or minor

 1. You can combine two seemingly disparate subjects.
-Like John Cusimano who studied music and neuroscience for his senior capstone project.
+Like Einar Pieler '21, who combined music and anthropology in his College Honors project.

 2. You can write your own composition and perform it.
 Like Edward Davis who wrote a mass for six voices for his College Honors project.

 3. You can intern at a fine arts camp.
-Like Linda Sanabria who worked at the Blue Lake Fine Arts Camp in Minnesota between her sophomore and junior year.
+Like Linda Sanabria who worked at the Blue Lake Fine Arts Camp in Michigan between her sophomore and junior year.

 In each case, students get to apply what they learn in class (or in rehearsal) to the so-called real world.
 Here's how we do it: